 Alon Shaya has been honored with many accolades, including nominations for James Beard Foundation Awards, Esquire Magazine’s “Chef to Watch,” Eater New Orleans’ “Chef of the Year” and more.

-Shaya recently split from Besh Restaurant Group and is beginning his own highly anticipated endeavor, Pomegranate Hospitality, with Zachary Engel, who cooked with Shaya at both Shaya and Domenica.
+Shaya recently split from Besh Restaurant Group and began his own highly anticipated endeavor, Pomegranate Hospitality, with Zachary Engel, who cooked with Shaya at both Shaya and Domenica.
 Pomegranate Hospitality’s mission is to nurture a safe workspace for all employees, promote equality, and cook and serve delicious cuisine.
-Currently, catering is available from Pomegranate Hospitality as Shaya and Engel fans anxiously await the opening of the duo’s hotly anticipated new restaurant Saba, which is slated to open Uptown in late spring 2018.
-In addition to Saba, Shaya will also open Safta in Denver.
+Catering is available from Pomegranate Hospitality.
+Shaya and Engel opened the highly popular restaurant, Saba, in the spring of 2018.
+In addition to Saba, Shaya also opened Safta in Denver.

 Home cooks can also check out Shaya’s cookbook titled “Shaya: An Odyssey of Food, My Journey Back to Israel.”